oSharpey/cyber-obsidian/Year 1/CF/the-cyber-lexicon.md

 - It only becomes a zero day when someone knows about it
 - Exposed with a zero day exploit
 - Often sold on the dark web, sometimes for £100,000s
+- Zero day malware is malware with no known antivirus signature
+- It is in the interest of organised cyber criminal gangs to sit on a zero day for as long as possible so they can exploit it for as long as possible

 #### 7 Stages of Zero Day
 1) The vulnerability is introduced by coders (intentionally or not)